-- > Take time to look at the information within this booklet about each of the courses on offer - ➤ Discuss your choices with members of staff, for example, Form Tutor, Subject Teachers, Leaders of Learning, Careers Advisors and SLT - You may have enjoyed a subject at GCSE and wish to take it further, but it is important to remember that there are differences between the standard of work expected at GCSE and A-Level - > Do check with subject teachers, and read the subject summaries to make sure you are clear about what you will be required to do - > The career you wish to follow may have subject specific requirements so ensure you have checked these out - > Be sure to check entrance requirements to university courses, for example GCSE English and Mathematics are essential requirements for many courses Please take time to choose your courses wisely as it can be difficult to change once the new school year begins.
-Also please remember that there is no guarantee that any subject or course will run in 2024/25 Your eligibility to return to Post-16, and the courses on offer, are subject to final confirmation following the results in August 2024.
-If a situation arises where there are more students opting to study a particular subject than places, the eligible students will be ranked in order according to their average GCSE points score.
-Eligible students with the highest average points scores will be offered places first in oversubscribed subjects.
+- Take time to look at the information within this booklet about each of the courses on offer - Discuss your choices with members of staff, for example, Form Tutor, Subject Teachers, Leaders of Learning, Careers Advisors and SLT - You may have enjoyed a subject at GCSE and wish to take it further, but it is important to remember that there are differences between the standard of work expected at GCSE and A-Level - > Do check with subject teachers, and read the subject summaries to make sure you are clear about what you will be required to do - > The career you wish to follow may have subject specific requirements so ensure you have checked these out - > Be sure to check entrance requirements to university courses, for example GCSE English and Mathematics are essential requirements for many courses Please take time to choose your courses wisely as it can be difficult to change once the new school year begins.
+Also please remember that there is no guarantee that any subject or course will run in 2025/26 Your eligibility to return to Post-16, and the courses on offer, are subject to final confirmation following the results in August 2025.
+If a situation arises where there are more students opting to study a particular subject than places, the eligible students will be ranked according to specific subject requirements.
+Please see the course content for details.
 If a situation arises where there are more BMSG students opting to study a particular subject than places within the Area Learning Community, similar criteria may be applied by BMSG or by the host school involved.